awsdocs/aws-sdk-for-javascript-v3/doc_source/redshift-examples-section.md

 export { redshiftClient };
 ```

-This example code can be found [here on GitHub](https://github.com/awsdocs/aws-doc-sdk-examples/blob/master/javascriptv3/example_code/redshift/src/libs/redshiftClient.js)\.
+This example code can be found [here on GitHub](https://github.com/awsdocs/aws-doc-sdk-examples/blob/main/javascriptv3/example_code/redshift/src/libs/redshiftClient.js)\.

 Create a Node\.js module with the file name `redshift-create-cluster.js`\.
 Make sure to configure the SDK as previously shown, including installing the required clients and packages\.
-Create a parameters object, specifying the node type to be provisioned, and the master username and password for the database instance automatically created in the cluster, and finally the cluster type\.
+Create a parameters object, specifying the node type to be provisioned, and the master sign\-in credentials for the database instance automatically created in the cluster, and finally the cluster type\.

 **Note**
 Replace *CLUSTER\_NAME* with the name of the cluster\.
-For *NODE\_TYPE* specify the node type to be provisioned, such as 'dc2\.large', for example\. *MASTER\_USERNAME* and *MASTER\_USER\_PASSWORD* are the master user name and password of the master user of your DB instance in the cluster\.
+For *NODE\_TYPE* specify the node type to be provisioned, such as 'dc2\.large', for example\. *MASTER\_USERNAME* and *MASTER\_USER\_PASSWORD* are the sign\-in credentials of the master user of your DB instance in the cluster\.
 For *CLUSTER\_TYPE*, enter the type of cluster\.
 If you specify `single-node`, you do not require the `NumberOfNodes` parameter\.
 The remaining parameters are optional\.

 ```
 // Import required AWS SDK clients and commands for Node.js